henrychris/obsidian-softwareeng/docs/Projects/Airtime P2P Market.md

 ### Escrow Wallet
 1. A random wallet is created on a per-transaction basis.
 It exists for a single order, and is deleted afterwards.
-2. In DB: TransactionID, BuyerID, SellerID, Amount, BuyerConfirmed, SellerConfirmed.
+2. In DB: TransactionReference, BuyerID, SellerID, Balance, BuyerConfirmed, SellerConfirmed, TimeCreated.
 3. Find out how to securely generate this wallet.

 ### Chat